WildMarsian/BadIMSICore/README.md

 optional arguments:
-  -h, --help            show this help message and exit -i CI, --ci CI        The Cell ID of the cell
+  -h, --help            show this help message and exit -i, --ci CI        The Cell ID of the cell
-  -l LAC, --lac LAC     The LAC of the cell
+  -l, --lac LAC     The LAC of the cell
-  -n MNC, --mnc MNC     The Mobile Network Code of the cell.
+  -n, --mnc MNC     The Mobile Network Code of the cell.
 Must have 2
                         digits
-  -c MCC, --mcc MCC     The Mobile Country Code of the cell.
+  -c, --mcc MCC     The Mobile Country Code of the cell.
 Must have 3
                         digits
-  -m MESSAGE_REGISTRATION, --message-registration MESSAGE_REGISTRATION
+  -m, --message-registration MESSAGE_REGISTRATION
                         The message upon registration of a mobile in the fake network
-  -p OPEN_REGISTRATION, --open-registration OPEN_REGISTRATION
+  -p, --open-registration OPEN_REGISTRATION
                         The access authorization for the registration on the fake network